stackbuilders/tutorials/tutorials/haskell/image-processing/tutorial.md

 updated: 2016-05-30
 ghc: 7.10.3
 lts: 5.16
-library: JuicyPixels repa
+libraries: JuicyPixels-3.2.7 repa-3.4.0.2
 language: haskell
 author: Mark
-author-name: Mark Karpov (@mrkkrp)
+author-name: Mark Karpov
 ---

 In this tutorial we will learn how to efficiently generate, transform, and